Since this week is George Washington's birthday, I feel compelled to write something about His Excellency, the "Indispensable Man."

 Robert Dinwidie |

-Because of his persistent lobbying and survey experience, Virginia's Royal Governor Dinwidie sent a very young Washington west to explore Virginia's vast holdings.
-Back then the Commonwealth included West Virginia and claimed large parts of today's Kentucky, Ohio, and beyond.
-The problem was: those lands swarmed with Indians whose tomahawks were guided by their French benefactors to the north.
-Neither the French nor the Indians viewed the lands that now comprise Ohio and Kentucky as part of the Old Dominion.
-Yet Washington made several missions west, one of which resulted in the massacre of a French Ambassador.
-That incident led directly to a chain of events that started the Seven Years War in Europe and the French and Indian War in America.
-Essentially, George Washington ignited the world war that would eventually lead to the American Revolution!
+Due to his persistent lobbying and survey experience, Virginia's Royal Governor Dinwiddie sent a very young Washington west to explore Virginia's vast holdings.
+At that time, the Commonwealth included West Virginia and claimed large parts of what are now Kentucky, Ohio, and beyond.
+The issue was that those lands were inhabited by Indians whose tomahawks were influenced by their French benefactors to the north.
+Neither the French nor the Indians considered the territories that now make up Ohio and Kentucky to be part of the Old Dominion.
+Nevertheless, Washington undertook several missions west, one of which led to the massacre of a French Ambassador.
+This incident directly set off a chain of events that initiated the Seven Years War in Europe and the French and Indian War in America.
+Essentially, George Washington triggered the world war that would eventually contribute to the American Revolution!

 |